-For players who are entering the fourth and final year of their rookie scale contracts, the first day of the new league year (October 19) is the first day they can agree to rookie scale extensions.
-Those players, who are almost exclusively 2017 first-round selections, will have until the day before the 2020/21 regular season starts to finalize long-term agreements with their current teams.
+For players who are entering the fourth and final year of their rookie scale contracts, the first day of the new league year (November 21) is the first day they can agree to rookie scale extensions.
+Those players, who are almost exclusively 2017 first-round selections, will have until December 21, the day before the 2020/21 regular season starts, to finalize long-term agreements with their current teams.

 Players eligible for rookie scale extensions can sign new deals that run for up to four – or five – years, with those contracts taking effect beginning in 2021/22.
 If they don’t sign extensions during the coming offseason, those players will be eligible for restricted free agency in the summer of 2021.

 A year ago, nine players eligible for rookie scale extensions signed new deals between July 1 and the start of the season.
 That number was a little higher than usual, likely because few teams projected to have significant cap room available in 2020.
 Still, we should have at least that many viable candidates for rookie scale extensions this time around, even if that doesn’t mean they’ll all sign new contracts.